Skip to content

 About the Bee

-The Southeast Kentucky Chamber is partnering with the U.S. Chamber of Commerce Foundation to host a nonpartisan civics competition that encourages young Americans to engage in civics and contribute to their communities.
-Participating 6th, 7th, and 8th graders will flex their civics knowledge for a chance to win recognition and cash prizes.
-State Finalists will be invited to Washington, DC, to compete in the National Civics Bee® national championship in Fall 2026.
+The Southeast Kentucky Chamber, in partnership with the U.S. Chamber of Commerce Foundation, hosts a nonpartisan civics competition that encourages young Americans to engage in civics and contribute to their communities.
+Participating 6th, 7th, and 8th graders flex their civics knowledge for a chance to win recognition and cash prizes.
+Regional Finalists advance to the State Competition, and State Finalists advance to Washington, DC to compete in the National Civics Bee® national championship in Fall 2026.

-The Eastern Kentucky Region includes: Breathitt, Clay, Estill, Floyd, Harlan, Jackson, Johnson, Knott, Knox, Lee, Leslie, Letcher, Martin, Menifee, Morgan, Owsley, Perry, Pike, Powell, and Wolfe counties.
+Bell, Breathitt, Clay, Estill, Floyd, Harlan, Jackson, Johnson, Knott, Knox, Lee, Leslie, Letcher, Magoffin Martin, Menifee, Morgan, Owsley, Perry, Pike, Powell, and Wolfe counties.

 Why Civics?